8 things I wish I’d known before moving to Australia on a working holiday visa

-On the 1st of June 2017, I took a flight from Bangkok to Melbourne, Australia.
-Accompanying me was my trusty, tatty backpack – predominantly filled with swimming shorts, duty-free whiskey and sand – two thousand dollars, a slightly pink glow from the 6 sweltering months I had just spent in South East Asia and a crinkled print-out of my shiny new visa – subclass 417, or the Australian Working Holiday Visa.
+Back in 2017, I took a flight from Bangkok to Melbourne, Australia.
+Accompanying me was my trusty, tatty backpack – predominantly filled with swimming shorts, duty-free whiskey and sand – two thousand Australian dollars, a slightly pink glow from the 6 sweltering months I had just spent in South East Asia and a crinkled print-out of my shiny new visa – subclass 417, or the Australian Working Holiday Visa.

 I recall the hollow feeling in my stomach as my plane landed.
 I’d never lived and worked anywhere other than my home city, London, and I didn’t really know what to expect.
 Backpacking through Asia was one thing, but setting up a new life, entirely on my own, on the other side of the world was frankly terrifying.

-Now, more than a year on – as a fairly seasoned working holidayer – I wish I could speak to that anxious, sunburnt guy and offer some pearls of sage advice.
+Now, 5 years on – as a seasoned working holidayer and traveller – I wish I could speak to that anxious, sunburnt guy and offer some pearls of sage advice.
 But I can do the next best thing.
-If you’re thinking of embarking on your own Aussie adventure, here’s everything I wish I’d know before I got on that plane:
+If you’re thinking of embarking on your own Aussie adventure, here’s everything I wish I’d known before I got on that plane: